-- 5.2.1 For outdoor installations, a fuel cell power system and related components shall be designed and constructed for outdoor installation. - 5.2.2 Air intakes to a fuel cell power system shall be located so the system is not adversely affected by other exhausts, gases, or contaminants. - 5.2.3 The exhaust outlet(s) from process areas or areas that contain fuel-bearing components of a fuel cell power system shall be located at least 4.6 m (15 ft) from heating, ventilating, and air-conditioning (HVAC) air intakes, windows, doors, and other openings into buildings. - 5.2.3.1 The exhaust outlet(s) shall not be directed onto walkways or other paths of travel for pedestrians. - 5.2.3.2 The area classification around outlets from processes or compartments that contain fuel-bearing components shall be in accordance with Article 500 or Article 505 of NFPA 70, National Electrical Code. - 5.2.4 Security barriers, fences, landscaping, and other enclosures shall not affect the required air flow into or exhaust out of the fuel cell power system and its components. - 5.2.5 Fuel cell power systems shall not be located in areas that are used or are likely to be used for combustible, flammable, or hazardous materials storage. - 5.3 Indoor Installations.
-A fuel cell power system and its associated components that are not located in areas designed for industrial uses shall be located in a room that meets the conditions of 5.3.1 through 5.3.6. - 5.3.1 The room shall be separated from the remainder of the building by floor, wall, and ceiling construction that has at least a 1-hour fire resistance rating in accordance with NFPA 251, Standard Methods of Tests of Fire Resistance of Building Construction and Materials. - 5.3.2 Electrical and piping penetrations and joints associated with the room shall be sealed with approved materials that have a 1-hour fire resistance rating.
+- 5.2.1 For outdoor installations, a fuel cell power system and related components shall be designed and constructed for outdoor installation. - 5.2.2 Air intakes to a fuel cell power system shall be located so the system is not adversely affected by other exhausts, gases, or contaminants. - 5.2.3 The exhaust outlet(s) from process areas or areas that contain fuel-bearing components of a fuel cell power system shall be located at least 4.6 m (15 ft) from heating, ventilating, and air-conditioning (HVAC) air intakes, windows, doors, and other openings into buildings. - 5.2.3.1 The exhaust outlet(s) shall not be directed onto walkways or other paths of travel for pedestrians. - 5.2.3.2 The area classification around outlets from processes or compartments that contain fuel-bearing components shall be in accordance with Article 500 or Article 505 of NFPA 70. - 5.2.4 Security barriers, fences, landscaping, and other enclosures shall not affect the required air flow into or exhaust out of the fuel cell power system and its components. - 5.2.5 Fuel cell power systems shall not be located in areas that are used or are likely to be used for combustible, flammable, or hazardous materials storage. - 5.3 Indoor Installations.
+A fuel cell power system and its associated components that are not located in areas designed for industrial uses shall be located in a room that meets the conditions of 5.3.1 through 5.3.6.

-- 5.3.3 Openings between the room and other occupied spaces shall be protected by fire doors and dampers. - 5.3.4 Fire doors shall be installed in accordance with NFPA 80, Standard for Fire Doors and Other Opening Protectives, and shall have a minimum fire resistance rating equivalent to that of the barrier. - 5.3.5 Fire dampers shall be installed in accordance with NFPA 90A, Standard for the Installation of Air-Conditioning and Ventilating Systems. - 5.3.6 Each room shall be provided with egress in accordance with NFPA 101, Life Safety Code, or the locally adopted building code.
+- Δ 5.3.1 The room shall be separated from the remainder of the building by fire barrier walls and horizontal assemblies with a minimum of a 1-hour fire resistance rating in accordance with ASTM E119, Standard Test Methods for Fire Tests of Building Construction and Materials, or UL 263, Fire Tests of Building Construction and Materials. - Δ 5.3.2 Piping penetrations and joints that travel through a firerated barrier wall or horizontal assembly associated with the room shall be sealed with listed or approved materials that have a fire resistance rating equal to that found using 5.3.1. - 5.3.3 Openings between the room and other occupied spaces shall be protected by fire doors and dampers. - Δ 5.3.4 Fire doors shall be installed in accordance with NFPA 80 and have a fire protection rating equal to that of the barrier. - 5.3.5 Fire dampers shall be installed in accordance with NFPA 80 and have a fire protection rating equal to that of the barrier. - 5.3.6 Each room shall be provided with egress in accordance with NFPA 101 or the locally adopted building code.